 Guiding all people into a relationship with Jesus Christ

-Children of all ages have opportunities to participate and get involved in the life of our congregation.
-Starting with preschoolers up through the elementary grades, children are invited to come forward each Sunday morning for a special message just for them.
-High Schoolers prepare special puppet presentations that they present approximately once a month.
+Every Sunday morning, preschoolers through the elementary grades, are invited to come forward for a special message just for them.
+Our high school youth prepare a special puppet presentation once a month that they present during Children’s Time.

 Children in grades 2-7 may participate in Sunday morning worship by being an acolyte or singing with the God’s singers.